 Our alumni are truly outstanding in their fields, and Langara authors are no exception.
 Take a look below to know more about their journey and what they are up to nowadays.
 An amazing display of their work is available at the Langara library for the month of November.

-Arthur Wolak is an interdisciplinary historian and business executive.
-He is author, co-author, and editor of six books, including historical works, such as, Forced Out: The Fate of Polish Jewry in Communist Poland.
-His most recent book, Religion & Contemporary Management, is included in best-known international academic libraries like Oxford and Harvard.
+Dr. Arthur Wolak is an interdisciplinary historian and business executive.
+He is author, co-author, and editor of six books, including historical work Forced Out: The Fate of Polish Jewry in Communist Poland, recommended by CHOICE magazine.
 His academic articles have appeared in publications like the International Journal of Organizational Analysis, Australasian-Canadian Studies, Reviews in Australian Studies, and the Jewish Bible Quarterly.
-In September 2017, Dr. Wolak was elected to join the Board of Governors of Gratz College in Philadelphia, Pennsylvania.
+In September 2017, Arthur was elected to join the Board of Governors of Gratz College in Philadelphia, Pennsylvania.

 Charles Montgomery is a writer and photojournalist.
 His first book, The Last Heathen: Encounters with Ghosts and Ancestors in Melanesia, won the 2005 Charles Taylor Prize for Literary Nonfiction.
 Since 2001, he has won four Western Magazine Awards, a National Magazine Award, and the 2003 American Society of Travel Writer’s Lowell Thomas Silver Award for best North American travel story.

-Author and co-author of various books, Dianne has been awarded internationally on several occasions.
+Dianne Jacob is an internationally acclaimed author and co-author.
 Her book Will Write for Food: The Complete Guide to Writing Cookbooks, Blogs, Memoir, Recipes, and More, now on its third edition, has won three international awards for excellence, including the Gourmand World Cookbook Award (2010).
 Will Write for Food has been translated into Korean, Chinese, and soon, Spanish.
 College and university professors use it as a textbook across the US.
 She is currently teaching food writing workshops around the world.

 Gary Mason is a national affairs columnist for the Globe and Mail, based in Vancouver.
 Previously, Mason spent 19 years at the Vancouver Sun in various capacities, including a seven-year stint as a popular sports columnist.
 He has received the prestigious Jack Webster Award for journalism five times and has won two National Newspaper Awards.